sylodev/documentation/docs/tags/global.md

 ## `{sleep;duration}`

+> This tag is part of the `Stall` expensive group.

 Holds up processing.
 This does not schedule execution for later, it pauses execution until the sleep duration is up.
 You should only use this in very specific cases and avoid it entirely if possible.

 ## `{math precision_fix=true;expr}`